Contraband (performance group): Evol

 Premiered in 1985 at The LAB, in San Francisco.
 Evol (love spelled backwards) began as a performance research project, developing into a show that attained a cult-like following amongst audience members.
 Integrating dance with spoken word/text, the performance dealt with issues of gender and identity politics.

 Religare

 A site-specific work, developed at the Gartland Pit in the Mission District of San Francisco.
 Religare mixed installation and live art with dance and music to create a ritualized performance for renewal of a site traumatized by arsonry and neglect.
 It received unprecedented support from the community, inspiring participation by audience members (in music-making, site maintenance, crowd safety, publicity, as well as a mural).
 The title Religare comes from the Latin to bind fast or to reconnect, the Latin root for religion.
 It was restaged at Laney College, and in 1989 as Religare II at the Plaza West Eddy St Projects.

 The (Invisible) War

-A piece on gender and relationships, collaging wild, inventive movement duets with experimental theater and song.
+A piece on gender and relationships, combining contemponary movement duets with experimental theater and songs.